hanu14/HNLee/index.md

 # Introduce

 Hello!
-I'm an Ph.D. student in Imaging Engineering-AI Contents at GSAIM, Chung-Ang University, and studying under the supervision of [Prof. Hak Gu Kim](https://www.irislab.cau.ac.kr/members/pi).
+I'm an Ph.D. student in Imaging Engineering - AI Contents at GSAIM, Chung-Ang University, and studying under the supervision of [Prof. Hak Gu Kim](https://www.irislab.cau.ac.kr/members/pi).

 <!-- I hold a keen interest in the field of Multimodal, particularly in the domains of: -->